eugene-khyst/letsencrypt-docker-compose/README.md

 Set up Nginx and Let’s Encrypt with Docker Compose in less than 3 minutes.

-This repository contains a Docker Compose project that automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) free SSL/TLS certificates and sets up HTTPS in Nginx for multiple domain names and a simple CLI tool to configure it.
+This repository contains a Docker Compose project, which automatically obtains and renews free Let's Encrypt SSL/TLS certificates and sets up HTTPS in Nginx for multiple domain names and a simple CLI configuration management tool.

 You can run Nginx and set up HTTPS (`https://`) and WebSocket Secure (`wss://`) with Let's Encrypt TLS certificates for your domain names and get an A+ rating in [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) using Docker Compose and _letsencrypt-docker-compose_ interactive CLI tool.
 Nginx is configured to support IPv4, IPv6, HTTP/1.1, HTTP/2, and optionally, WebSocket.

-Let's Encrypt is a certificate authority that provides free X.509 certificates for TLS encryption.
+[Let's Encrypt](https://letsencrypt.org/) is a certificate authority that provides free X.509 certificates for TLS encryption.
 The certificates are valid for 90 days and can be renewed.
 Both initial creation and renewal can be automated using [Certbot](https://certbot.eff.org/).

 When using Kubernetes Let's Encrypt TLS certificates can be easily obtained and installed using cloud native certificate management solutions.